XiaoBuHaHa/SHRD-Efffcient-and-Compact-3D-Object-Detection/README.md

-# SHRD-Efffcient-and-Compact-3D-Object-Detection
+# SHRD
-Here is the official code  for Spherical-Hyperbolic Relational Distillation in Riemannian Geometry for Efffcient and Compact 3D Object Detection
+This repository contains the implementation of the paper SHRD: Dynamic Riemannian Geometry Relational Distillation for Lightweight 3D Object Detection.